graiola/wolf-setup/README.md

 }
 ```

+If you or your organization is interested in the source code, please send an email at gennaro.raiola(AT)gmail.com

 ## How to run the code

 You can run the code either by installing it on your machine, or by running it in a docker container.